Worgav Principalities and Powers

 Five mythic serpents guarding dice, outcomes, balance, fate, and ability lights

-2.12.1🐍Ouroboros Greek / Egyptian — the self-devouring circle holds the die itself.
-N is the snake’s inward-turning tail (score shrinks by ×10⁻ⁿ per streak); P is the outward-biting head (+10 per streak).
-The body, 2–9, is the snake at rest.
-Because the serpent never fully swallows itself, the probability is never exactly 0% or 100%.
+Ouroboros, the self-devouring serpent, holds the NPDX die.
+N is the inward-turning tail, P is the outward-biting head, and 2-9 are the body at rest.
+Because the serpent never fully swallows itself, probability is never exactly 0% or 100%.

-2.12.2🌊Jörmungandr Norse — the World Serpent encircling all of Midgard holds the score scale.
-The World Serpent’s body spans every order of magnitude — many Ns coil it into the abyss (≈0.0001), many Ps stretch it to the horizon (32+).
-The scatter plot’s log axis is literally the serpent’s silhouette.
+Jörmungandr, the World Serpent encircling Midgard, holds the score scale.
+Its body spans every order of magnitude: many Ns coil the roll down into the abyss, while many Ps stretch the roll toward the horizon.
+The log-scale scatter of NPDX outcomes is the World Serpent’s silhouette.

-2.12.3🪄Caduceus Greek — twin serpents of Hermes, god of mediation, hold the Contested Mode median rule.
-Two snakes always meet at the staff’s center.
-When multiple conditions overlap, find the median — for even-length sets, favor the higher (better) condition.
-The twin snakes never let one side dominate without the other’s counsel.
+Caduceus, the twin serpents of Hermes, holds the Contested Mode median rule.
+When multiple conditions overlap, sort the conditions and find the median.
+If the set has an even number of conditions, favor the higher or better condition.
+The twin serpents keep one side from dominating without the other’s counsel.

 PART III: CHARACTER CREATION